zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-01-31-Charm-LCM-DNA-Kit-Protocol.md

    - **At the end of incubation,no pellets should be visible**, otherwise, extend incubation 15 minutes more to make sure no pellets exist.
 5. Centrifuge the microtube at maximum speed (about 13000 rpm or 16000 X g) for one minute.

+### Alternate version of this for Paxgene-fixed, cryoembedded samples (incubation does not need to be as aggressive because there is no paraffin and the tissue was fixed with Paxgene fixative, not formalin)

+1. **Sample prep from LCM samples**
+   - LCM from PFCE tissue sections
+     - Add 100 uL buffer DD2
+2. Incubate the inverted tube at 60 ºC for 10 minutes to allow the captured cells and tissues detaching from the cap into the digestion buffer.
+3. Centrifuge briefly to collect all liquid at the bottom of the tube.
+Mix the liquid by pipetting up and down the solution several times to disperse any pellet precipitate.
+4. Digestion with Proteinase K
+   - **LCM from PFCE tissue sections**
+     - Add 10 uL proteinase K to the tube and mix well
+     - Incubate at 60 °C for 3-4 hours with occasional mixing until lysis is complete.
+        -  (Optional: You may perform digestion at 52 ºC overnight if preferred).
+      -  **Alternatively, I have had success with a shorter incubation** for RNA, see notes [here](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Testing-Charm-LCM-RNA-Kit/)
+         -  Instead of 60 °C for 3-4 hours, try **shaker–incubator for 1 h at 56°C and 1400 rpm.**
+   - **At the end of incubation,no pellets should be visible**, otherwise, extend incubation 15 minutes more to make sure no pellets exist.
+5. Centrifuge the microtube at maximum speed (about 13000 rpm or 16000 X g) for one minute.

 ### Binding DNA Products